opnfv/yardstick/docs/userguide/07-installation.rst

 ::

-  docker run --privileged=true -it openfv/yardstick /bin/bash
+  docker run --privileged=true -it opnfv/yardstick /bin/bash

-In the container run yardstick task command to execute a test case.
+In the container the Yardstick repository is located in the /home/opnfv/repos directory.
+You can run yardstick task command to execute a test case.
 Before executing Yardstick test case, make sure that yardstick-trusty-server image and yardstick flavor is available in OpenStack.
 Detailed steps about creating yardstick flavor and building yardstick-trusty-server